Vlasov Equations on Directed Hypergraph Measures: Preliminaries

-Based on the density characterization of a sequence of $k$-uniform hypergraphs in Remark~\ref{re-1}, we propose the criterion for density of a $k$-uniform DHGM. \begin{definition} A $k$-uniform DHGM $\eta$ is \emph{dense} if Hence a hypergraphon is dense.
-A $k$-uniform DHGM $\eta$ is \emph{sparse} if A sparse DHGM is called a \emph{directed hypergraphing}. \end{definition}
+Based on the density characterization of a sequence of $k$-uniform hypergraphs in Remark~\ref{re-1}, we introduce dense and sparse $k$-uniform DHGM. \begin{definition} A $k$-uniform DHGM $\eta$ is \emph{dense} if where the essential infimum is w.r.t. the reference measure $\mu_X$.
+Hence a hypergraphon is dense.
+A $k$-uniform DHGM $\eta$ is \emph{sparse} if {A DHGM is \emph{dense} if it is a sum of finitely many dense uniform DHGMs; a DHGM is \emph{dense} if it is a sum of finitely many sparse uniform DHGMs.
+A sparse DHGM is called a \emph{directed hypergraphing}.} \end{definition}